lhochet/worldclock/trunk/screensaver/src/main/doc/unix/README.txt

     Any version will do - you may need an older version if you don't have glibc2.3; such is the case with Java Desktop System for example.
   * xscreensaver (any version should do, 4-14 and greater is known to work)
-  * Java VM 1.5 Beta or higher (Get at http://java.sun.com/).
+  * Java 7 or higher (Get at http://java.oracle.com/).

 To Install:
   * Edit Makefile and jdkhome and xscreensaverhome to valid directories